Build a Relevant Data Retention Strategy

 by Michael.Pirro, on Jan 16, 2018 5:30:57 AM

-Do you have a well-thought-out policy for the retention of backup data and archiving?
-Does your current data-retention policy truly address your organization's needs or was it more of an afterthought?
+Do you have a well-thought-out strategy with policies for the retention of backup data and archiving?
+Does your current data-retention stragety truly address your organization's needs or was it more of an afterthought?
 Possibly your data retention was even a process inherited from whenever original backup jobs were created, a time when restore needs were very different.

 As simple as data retention may seem, factors such as the type of medium that you are backing-up to or the regulations your organization must comply with, could force your hand in creating a solution that you would never have imagined.
-Before constructing a policy for data retention, you should ask yourself the following questions:
+Before constructing a strategy with policies for data retention, you should ask yourself the following questions:

 1.)
 Does your organization have an obligation to comply with a regulation for the retention of electronic business records for a specific duration of time?